siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

   	terminate this instance of the function
 ```

 At the end if there remain lines on the grid marked as neither Absent nor Present, the puzzle is not solvable.
 Initially the Slitherlink Solver was going to look like this but I decided  against since this method is extremely slow and gets exponentially slower as the puzzle gets bigger.
 Even if I had added optmisations to this puzzle by trying to apply the rules I have mentioned in the video above, it would still have been terribly inefficient.
 Luckily I found another method, one that involves Boolean Satisfiability.
+(Two research papers that helped me greatly 1[^paper1] and 2[^paper2]) The second one

 ## P vs NP and NP Completeness

 >If you're getting confused, [forget about it](https://www.youtube.com/watch?v=pS6zJ7IsJkM)
->
 >{: .prompt-danger}

 I tried consicely explaining P vs NP.
 I'll perhaps make another post explaining the intricacies of P vs NP.

-What I'm going to explain will skip over a lot of intricacies of the definition such as $$P\subseteq NP$$
+What I'm going to explain will skip over a lot of intricacies of the definition such as $$P\subseteq NP$$ or that we don't know if $$P=NP$$

 P problems are those which are both easy to check and solve.
 NP problems are easy to check and hard to solve.
 NP complete problems are problems in NP such that they can simulate every problem in NP.
 Or that every problem in NP can be represented as/reduced to an NP complete problem.